 For more information on the modules taught on this course view our module descriptors.

-This course runs over 1 academic year when studying full-time.
+This course runs over 1 academic year; 2 semesters with a final internship.

 The cost of this course is €6,500.